veeresh4034/GABPNN/README.md

 ## Overview

-This repository contains a lightweight research framework for simulating and decoding rotated surface codes using both classical and neural-network-based decoding algorithms.
+This repository contains a  framework for simulating and decoding rotated surface codes using both classical and neural-network-based decoding algorithms.

 The project implements:

 * A validated rotated surface code simulator
 * Exact Minimum-Weight Perfect Matching (MWPM) decoding
 * Classical baseline decoders
-* A novel hybrid neural decoder:
+* A new hybrid neural decoder:
   **GABPNN (Graph-Augmented Belief-Propagation Neural Network)**

 The implementation is written primarily in pure Python with NumPy/SciPy and is designed to be: